munin-monitoring/munin/doc/node/async.rst

 We use ssh encapsulated connections with munin async.
-In the :ref:`the munin master <master-index>` configuration you need to configure a host with a "ssh\://" address and append the command to execute to the ssh address.
+In the :ref:`the munin master <master-index>` configuration you need to configure a host with a "ssh\://" address and append the command to be executed to the ssh address.

 Make sure the /usr/local/bin/munin-async path exists on the targeted address, the path might be different depending on the distribution used.